mpusz/wg21-papers/src/2981R0_improving_our_safety_with_a_physical_quantities_and_units_library.md

 [Original code here](https://github.com/LK8000/LK8000/blob/af404168ff5f92b03ab0c5db336ed8f01a792cda/Common/Header/NavFunctions.h#L7C1-L27).

+Users can easily make errors if the interface designers are not consistent in ordering parameters.
+It is really hard to remember which function takes latitude or `Bearing` first and when a latitude or `Distance` is in the front.

 ## Lack of a conceptual framework

-The previous points mean that the type system isn't leveraged to model the different concepts of quantities and units frameworks.
+The previous points mean that the fundamental types aren't leveraged to model the different concepts of quantities and units frameworks.
 There is no shared vocabulary between different libraries.
 User-facing APIs use ad-hoc conventions.
 Even internal interfaces are inconsistent between themselves.

 Arithmetic types such as `int` and `double` are used to model different concepts.
-They are used to represent any quantity (be it a magnitude, difference, point, or kind), of any unit.
+They are used to represent any abstraction (be it a magnitude, difference, point, or kind) of any quantity type of any unit.
-These are weak types that make up weakly typed interfaces.
+These are weak types that make up weakly-typed interfaces.
 The resulting interfaces and implementations built with these types easily allow mixing up parameters and using operations that are not part of the represented quantity.

 # Safety Features

-This chapter will describe the features that enforce safety in our code bases.
-We will start with obvious things but then will move to probably less known benefits of using physical quantities and units libraries.
-This chapter also serves as a proof that it is not easy to implement such a library correctly, and there are many cases where lack of experience or time for the development of such a utility may lead to safety issues as well.
+This chapter describes the features that enforce safety in our code bases.
+It starts with obvious things but then it moves to probably less known benefits of using physical quantities and units libraries.
+This chapter also serves as a proof that it is not easy to implement such a library correctly, and that there are many cases where lack of experience or time for the development of such a utility may easily lead to safety issues as well.

 Before we go through all the features, it is essential to note that they do not introduce any runtime overhead over the raw unsafe code doing the same thing.
-That is a massive benefit of C++ compared to other programming languages (e.g., Python, Java, etc.).
+This is a massive benefit of C++ compared to other programming languages (e.g., Python, Java, etc.).

 ## Unit conversions